nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Exiting the program: `exit`

-Exits the program.
+You can exit the program.

 **Format**: `exit`

 ### Saving the data

-FAST data are saved in the hard disk automatically after any command that changes the data.
+FAST data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

 FAST data is saved as a JSON file.
 It can be found at `[JAR file location]/data/fast.json`.
 If you are an advanced user, feel free to update your data directly, by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 **Be extremely careful when making any changes to the data file!**<br>
 If any of your changes to the data file causes FAST to be unable to read the data file, FAST will start with an empty data file on the next run!
 </div>